dilshankarunarathne/design-patterns/README.md

 ### Coupling
 Coupling in OOP refers to, how much a class is dependent on another class.
-Think of a time, where we have a class
+Think of a time, where we have a class named person.